Javed-Shahbaz/Ruby-Group-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, be pending on my profile since I'll be doing much more!
+If you like this project, give us a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-If you like this project, give us a star.
+Thanks, Microverse for providing such an opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>